 How to Get Back to Your Peak Physical Form: Treating Sports Injuries With Physical Therapy

 You don’t have to be a pro in order to be considered an athlete.
-Some athletes train to compete while others train simply to progress in a sport and become stronger.
-Whatever your case may be, our Westlake Village, CA physical therapy practice can help you in the unfortunate event that you sustain a sports injury.
+Some athletes train to compete, while others train to progress in a sport and become stronger.
+Whatever your case may be, our Westlake Village, CA, physical therapy practice can help you in the unfortunate event that you sustain a sports injury.

 How do sports injuries occur?

-The term “sports injury” is all-encompassing, including any type of injury that occurs while performing an athletic activity.
-It can happen just the same by lifting heavy weights at the gym or running in ill-fitted shoes, as it can by swinging a bat too aggressively or rolling your ankle on the soccer field.
+The term “sports injury” is all-encompassing, including any injury that occurs while performing an athletic activity.
+It can happen just the same by lifting heavy weights at the gym or running in ill-fitted shoes as it can by swinging a bat too aggressively or rolling your ankle on the soccer field.

 What type of injury do I have?

 There are a number of different injuries that can occur while performing athletic activity; however, the most common forms of sports injury include:

 - Strain or “pulled muscle.”
 A strain, also referred to as a “pulled muscle,” occurs when a tendon connecting your muscle to bone is stretched beyond its limits.
 Once the tendon is stretched, it is more likely that it will be strained once again.

 - Sprain.
 A sprain is similar to a strain, but they are not quite the same.
 A sprain occurs when a ligament connecting one bone to another is stretched beyond its limits.
 Much like a strain, once a sprain occurs and a ligament is stretched, it is more likely that it’ll occur again.